smleroy14/book_recommendations/README.md

 Note: you will need to have an AWS bucket along with a key

 Next, make sure you have your aws configurations set up, so you can access the S3 bucket.

+This means you should have an aws access key id and an aws access secret key in the ~/.aws/credentials file.

 For more information, see this link: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 To get the predictions that will populate the database, run: